-Peperomia wolfgang-krahnii is a stunning, miniature succulent plant with beautiful, window-topped, grey-green, warty leaves.
-It branch to form a small, short, mini-shrub up to 5 inches (12.5 cm) tall.
-The leaves are alternate, petiole indistinct, lamina warty below, grey-green, longitudinally folded with a shiny grooved, smooth, dark green window.
-The wrinkled edges of the leaf make it very special.
-Inflorescences are narrow, slender, terminal panicles with insignificant flowers.
+Peperomia wolfgang-krahnii is a stunning miniature succulent with beautiful window-topped grey-green warty leaves.
+It branches to form a small, up to 5 inches (12.5 cm) tall shrub.
+Leaves are alternate, grey-green and warty below, longitudinally folded with a smooth, shiny grooved dark green window.
+The wrinkled edges of the leaves make it very special.
+Inflorescences are slender terminal panicles with insignificant flowers.

 How to Grow and Care

 Peperomias are not particularly hard plants to grow, and their small size and delicate leaves make them perfect for desktops and dish gardens.
 They will rarely overtake their neighbors or shade them out.
 In short, they are perfectly mannered and attractive small plants.
 The biggest problems are usually related to watering.
 They like steadily moist soil but can be very sensitive to overwatering.
 Overwatered Peperomias tend to wilt or have raised, scab-like protrusions on their leaves.
 Don't be alarmed if your plant loses a few bottom leaves, but a massive leaf drop is usually due to a temperature change or fertilizer problem.
 Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on the stems or undersides of leaves.
 These plants thrive when slightly pot-bound, so don't over-pot them.

 Repot plants in spring, especially to refresh the existing soil, but place either back into the same size container after root-pruning or go up only one pot size.
 The largest Peperomias remain relatively small, so they will never grow into large specimen plants.
 Most species can be relatively easily propagated from leaf cuttings.